qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 ## Disclaimer

-The operational status is based on keyword/phrase matching and pattern analysis.
-Changes in status page phrasing may lead to inaccurate status reports.
+The operational status is based on keyword/phrase matching and pattern analysis by my own assumption.
+Any changes in link or assumed keywords/phrasing may lead to inaccurate status provided.
 This is a prototype project developed with AI assistance and is not meant to be optimal or secure.
+Feel free to expand or adopt parts of the logic for your use case.